samgutentag/samgutentag.github.io/_posts/2022-01-26-national-park-typeface.md

 ## Fonts Are Friends

-This blog makes use of the [National Park Typeface][national-park-typeface], a typeface desigend to mimic the National Park Service signs that are carved using a router bit by [The Design Outside (DO) Studio][do-studio]
+This blog makes use of the [National Park Typeface][national-park-typeface], a typeface designed to mimic the National Park Service signs that are carved using a router bit by [The Design Outside (DO) Studio][do-studio]